Anime and Manga Passion in Electronic Tokyo

 When passing a bustling gaming hall, a Pachinko arcade, our attention is inevitably drawn to the activities inside.
 This is another popular side of electronic Tokyo.
 Curiously, we enter into the hall to see for ourselves what it is like.
 Insanely loud music meets us as soon as I open the door.

 Seemingly, the young men are very addicted to the games on their machines.
-In the very moment we are inside, a Japanese employee approaches us to charge us an amount.
-We have no idea what the deal actually comprises, and even less if we can stay inside without paying.
-Therefore we are soon out again!
+In the very moment we are inside, a Japanese employee approaches us to charge us for entering.
+We have no idea what the deal actually comprises.
+Moments later we are therefore out again!
 The short moment in noisy surroundings is already about to trigger a splitting headache.

-Anyway, I have to admit that the world of entertainment, games, otaku objects and electronics in Akihabara combined with a fascinating anime and manga universe has triggered my curiosity more than I had expected.
+Anyway, I have to admit that the world of entertainment, games, otaku objects and electronics in Akihabara combined with a fascinating Tokyo anime and manga universe has triggered my curiosity far more than I had expected!

 In essence, anime is the animated version of the Japanese manga books.
 The manga passion and anime culture in Japan notably began to accelerate after World War II.